All Episodes

 We were idling.

-And if anybody who had come along actually handicapped, who needed that space, we would have gladly moved Scooby out of the way.
+And if anybody who had come along actually handicapped, who had needed that space, we would have gladly moved Scooby out of the way.

-We also observed that Bill Clinton was nowhere to be seen.
+We also Observed that Bill Clinton was nowhere to be seen.

 Bill Clinton was nowhere in the vicinity.